 The list you're viewing has a variety of people, like Amado Carrillo Fuentes and Pablo Escobar, in it.From reputable, prominent, and well known drug lords to the lesser known drug lords of today, these are some of the best professionals in the drug lord field.
 If you want to answer the questions, "Who are the most famous drug lords ever?" and "What are the names of famous drug lords?" then you're in the right place.
 (20 items)

-Kenneth "Supreme" McGriff is a convicted American drug trafficker and organized crime figure.
-McGriff came to prominence in the early 1980s when he formed his own crack distributing organization which he called the Supreme Team based in the South Jamaica section of Queens, New York.
-Under McGriff's leadership, the gang's numbers swelled to the hundreds and came to control the crack-cocaine trade in the Baisley Park Houses, the neighborhood where McGriff was raised.
+Kenneth "Supreme" McGriff (born September 19, 1960) is a convicted former American drug trafficker and organized crime figure.
+McGriff came to prominence in early 1981 when he formed his own Crack cocaine-distributing and manufacturing organization which he called The Supreme Team based in South Jamaica, Queens, New York City, New York.
+Under McGriff's leadership, the gang's numbers swelled to the hundreds and came to control the Crack Cocaine trade in the Baisley Park, the neighborhood where McGriff was raised.
 In 1987, McGriff was arrested following a joint state and federal investigation and in 1989 pleaded guilty to engaging in a Continuing Criminal Enterprise.
-He was sentenced to 12 years incarceration.
-McGriff was released from ...more on Wikipedia
+He was sentenced to 12 ...more on Wikipedia